fuesco/blog/blog/content/posts/welcome/welcome.md

 ## Welcome to the Fues community!

 Fues was created in order to empower and enable creators by sharing experiences and experiments in web technologies.
-Founded in 2018, Fues is my way to give back to the open source community.
-We are passionate about learning, innovating, and creating new solutions to common problems.
+Founded in 2018, Fues is our way to contribute to and help expand the open source community.
+We are passionate about learning, innovating, and creating new solutions to hard problems.

 ## Our Vision